 It Takes Just a Few Minutes to Start Your CNA Career

-The Job of a Certified Nursing Assistant
+The Job of a Nursing Assistant

-CNA DiplomasUnlike many other licensed nurses, certified nursing assistants do not need to attain a college degree.
-CNA training can be received at community colleges or at Opelika AL vocational or trade schools.
-The duration of the training can take anywhere from 1 to three months, leading to either a certificate or a diploma.
-Within the 1987 Nursing Home Reform Act, students are mandated to receive at least 75 hours of instruction, 16 of which have to be clinical or "hands-on" training hours.
-Keep in mind that this is the minimum amount of training directed and that each state has its own prerequisites.
-So it's important to make certain that the training program you enroll in not only satisfies the federal requirements, but also those for the state where you will be practicing.
-One tip is to check with the health or nursing board for your state to make sure that the training is state certified.
+CNA DiplomasIn contrast to many other licensed nurses, certified nursing assistants do not need to attain a college degree.
+CNA instruction can be received at community colleges or at Opelika AL vocational or trade schools.
+The length of the instruction can take anywhere from one to three months, resulting in either a certificate or a diploma.
+Under the 1987 Nursing Home Reform Act, students are mandated to receive at least 75 hours of instruction, 16 of which need to be clinical or "hands-on" training hours.
+Bear in mind that this is the minimum period of instruction directed and that each state has its specific requirements.
+So it's necessary to make sure that the training program you enroll in not only complies with the federal requirements, but also those for the state where you will be practicing.
+One suggestion is to check with the health or nursing board for your state to make sure that the training is state approved.
 In addition to the training, each state requires a passing score on a competency test for certification.
-Depending on the state, there might be other requirements as well.
+Depending on the state, there can be additional prerequisites as well.

 Online CNA Programs

 Things to Ask CNA Schools

-Pick the Best Opelika Nurse Assistant Training
+Pick the Right Opelika Nurse Assistant Training